 Sounkyo Ice Fall Festival

-Hirosaki Castle Snow Lantern Festival is held every winter in Hirosaki in Aomori Prefecture.
-The snow festival welcomes you with many handmade lanterns and miniature kamakura which are set up throughout Hirosaki Park.
-There are about 150 snow lanterns made by citizens, and about 300 miniature kamakura lined up near the lotus pond.
+The Hirosaki Castle Snow Lantern Festival is held every winter in Hirosaki of Aomori Prefecture.
+This snow festival welcomes you with many handmade lanterns and miniature kamakura which are set up throughout Hirosaki Park.
+There are about 150 snow lanterns made by the locals, and about 300 miniature kamakura lined up near the lotus pond.
 Each of these snow lanterns has a picture of a Nebuta warrior.
-The snow lanterns are erected around Hirosaki Castle, one of Japan’s 12 original castles and a popular cherry blossom viewing spot in spring.
+The snow lanterns are built around Hirosaki Castle, one of Japan’s 12 original castles and a popular cherry blossom viewing spot in spring.
 In winter, the many sakura trees that are illuminated spectacularly, together with the kamakura and the lanterns surrounding the castle create a magical snowy kingdom.

 Hirosaki Castle Snow Lantern Festival 2023